oh-jinsu/typesafe-dynamo/README.md

 const table = typesafe<UserSchema, PK, SK>(...)
 ```

-`SK` should be one of keys of the `Schema`.
+`SK` should be one of the keys of the `Schema`.
 It defines the sort key of your DynamoDB table.

 ### GSI
 ```ts